michaelford85/mongodb-atlas-ansible-role/README.md

 - **Project-level API keys:**
   - The API keys used must be created under the same Atlas project and have at least `Project Owner` permissions.
-    - See instructions on how to create API keys for your project [at this link](https://www.mongodb.com/docs/atlas/configure-api-access/#grant-programmatic-access-to-a-project).
+    - See instructions on how to create MongoDB Atlas API keys for your project [at this link](https://www.mongodb.com/docs/atlas/configure-api-access/#grant-programmatic-access-to-a-project).

----

-##

 ___